Kristina01111000/notesforresume/README.md

 - figure out a better color scheme, its reallly plain right now, do i want the blue i had before? or maybe green? this is a sale site, so it needs to look good
 - get a logo
 - add my talk above to the home page, edit it so it fits better
+- need to figure out the theme, maybe just nuke the site and restart it

 Ai talk notes: